 Zeno’s Arrow paradox is a bit trickier to explain.
 It hypothesizes that an arrow can only exist in one place (equal to the size of the arrow) at a particular moment in time.
 Because the arrow occupies one space in a particular moment (or instant), the arrow is not moving in that instant.
 Therefore, Zeno concludes, nothing is in motion since it is simply occupying a place.

-Rather than messing with our perception of space or distance (as in the tortoise race and the runner on the dichotomous race track), Zeno’s Arrow paradox attempts to make us think about very small and imperceptible units of time.
+Rather than confounding our perception of space or distance (as in the tortoise race and the runner on the dichotomous race track), Zeno’s Arrow paradox attempts to make us think about very small and imperceptible units of time.

 Zeno tried to claim that time is broken down into moments.
 If humans can perceive a particular moment in time, then everything should stop until the next instant happens.
 As such, the arrow never really moves because it only occupies moments of time rather than spaces within time.

-Next, check out another mind-bending theory called the Phantom Time Hypothesis, that claims that an entire section of history never happened.
+After reading about Zeno and his paradoxes, check out another mind-bending theory called the Phantom Time Hypothesis, that claims that an entire period of history never happened.
 Then, check out this startup that claims it can upload your brain to the cloud.